Skip to content

 How is it calculated?

-It divides total US equity market capitalisation by gross domestic product, expressed as a percentage.
-We use the Federal Reserve's measure of total US corporate equity value (the Z.1 Financial Accounts 'corporate equities' series) and nominal quarterly GDP, both from FRED.
+It divides US equity market value by gross domestic product, expressed as a percentage.
+We use the Federal Reserve's Z.1 Financial Accounts measure of US nonfinancial corporate equities (series NCBEILQ027S) — the most consistent free, long-history proxy since FRED retired the Wilshire 5000 market-cap series in 2024 — over nominal quarterly GDP, both from FRED.
+It tracks close to the broader, total-market versions of the ratio published elsewhere.
 A reading of 200% means the market is worth about twice annual economic output.

 Historical interpretation